A Salpeter-like filament linear density function across nearby molecular clouds: Linking the FLDF to the core mass function

-The exponent $\eta$ is not a free parameter but reflects the physical regime of fragmentation.
-For an isothermal self-gravitating cylinder in hydrostatic equilibrium, linear perturbation theory gives the most unstable wavelength $\lambda_{\rm fr} \propto c_{\rm s}^2/(G\Lambda)$ \citep{Inutsuka+Miyama1992}, so $\lambda_{\rm fr} \propto \Lambda^{-1}$ and $\eta = -1$: denser filaments fragment on shorter lengths.
-In contrast, our multiscale measurements show that median half-maximum filament widths $\tilde{H}$ vary as $\tilde{H} \propto \tilde{\Lambda}^{0.5}$ \citep{Zhang+2026subm}; if the fragmentation length follows the width ($\lambda_{\rm fr} \propto H$), this implies $\eta = 0.5$, though the actual relationship between $\lambda_{\rm fr}$ and $H$ may be more complex and the observed scaling provides only a plausible consistency check.
-For $\eta = 0$, the fragmentation length is independent of $\Lambda$ -- set for example by the sonic length or the turbulence correlation length \citep{Padoan+Nordlund2002, Federrath2016} -- and the CMF directly inherits the FLDF slope: $\psi = \alpha$.
-Notably, $\eta = 0$ does not require filament widths to be constant; it only requires that the most unstable wavelength is decoupled from $\Lambda$, which can occur when turbulence rather than gravity sets the fragmentation length.
-The power-law ansatz $\lambda_{\rm fr} \propto \Lambda^{\eta}$ is thus a flexible description accommodating $\eta = -1$ (pure gravity), $\eta = 0$ (fixed length), and intermediate values.
+This simple power‑law parameterization is intended as an illustrative framework; in reality, the fragmentation length may depend on additional factors such as turbulence, magnetic fields, and the detailed density profile, and the mapping between FLDF and CMF could be more complex than Equation~(\ref{eq:psi_cmf}) suggests.
+The exponent $\eta$ is not free but encodes the fragmentation regime.
+For an isothermal self-gravitating cylinder, perturbation theory gives the most unstable wavelength $\lambda_{\rm fr} \propto c_{\rm s}^2/(G\Lambda)$ \citep{Inutsuka+Miyama1992}, i.e.\ $\eta = -1$: denser filaments fragment on shorter lengths.
+If instead the fragmentation length follows the filament width, our measured $\tilde{H} \propto \tilde{\Lambda}^{0.5}$ \citep{Zhang+2026} implies $\eta = 0.5$, although the link between $\lambda_{\rm fr}$ and $H$ is uncertain and this is only a consistency check.
+For $\eta = 0$ the fragmentation length is independent of $\Lambda$ -- set, e.g., by the sonic or turbulence correlation length \citep{Padoan+Nordlund2002, Federrath2016} -- and the CMF directly inherits the FLDF slope, $\psi = \alpha$; this requires only that the most unstable wavelength decouple from $\Lambda$ (as when turbulence rather than gravity sets it), not that widths be constant.
+The ansatz $\lambda_{\rm fr} \propto \Lambda^{\eta}$ thus spans pure gravity ($\eta=-1$), fixed length ($\eta=0$), and intermediate cases.